mendix/docs/content/en/docs/developerportal/project-management/epics.md

 title: "Epics"
 url: /developerportal/project-management/Epics/
 weight: 30
-description: "Describes the Epics page in the Project Management section."
+description: "Describes the **Epics** page in the Project Management section."
 tags: ["Project Management", Epics", "Sprint", "Stories", "Developer Portal"]
 ---
-## 4 Epics {#epics}
+## 1 Introduction {#epics}

-On the upper-right corner of the page, **Create Epic** enables creating an epic.

-### 4.1 Epics Overview

-The main area gives an overview of all the epics for your current app.
+The **Epics** page gives an overview of all the epics for your current app.
 Each row shows the following details about an epic:

 * Unique ID, which consists of a prefix and a number
 * Title